DuncteBot/jni-lottie-converter/README.md

 # Java lottie converter

-A library that I created to render lottie files from discord to GIFs.
+~~A library that I created to render lottie files from discord to GIFs.
-Please do not look at the source code, I am too embarrassed XD
+Please do not look at the source code, I am too embarrassed XD~~

-I will publish this library when completed so have fun with it when you can.
+~~I will publish this library when completed so have fun with it when you can.~~

-# Build it yourself

-1. Start by running `git submodule update --init --recursive`
+In the end, i decided to just use https://github.com/sot-tech/LottieConverter